 Heartworm Testing, Prevention, and Treatment

 Spread by the bites of mosquitoes, heartworms are a deadly kind of parasite.
 The life cycle of the heartworm begins when a mosquito carrying larvae bites a dog.
 As the mosquito sucks the dog’s blood, it also injects the heartworm larvae into the vessel from which it is drinking.
 Once in the dog’s bloodstream, the larvae mature through several stages and eventually take up residence in the heart, from which they release offspring called microfilaria into the bloodstream of the dog.
 If a mosquito bites a dog whose blood is filled with microfilaria, the mosquito will become a new vector of the parasite, the microfilaria of which turn into larvae inside the mosquito.

 There are cases in which adult heartworms have reached over a foot in length.
 Parasites of such considerable size located in such a vital area do very serious damage, not only to the heart but also to the lungs and the surrounding major blood vessels.
 A dog can, in some cases, live for months or even years harboring heartworms, depending on the number of heartworms present.
 However, untreated heartworm disease is always fatal after this window has passed.

-The physical presence of the heartworms irritates the vessel and heart walls, and, depending on the number present, occlude vessels, causing the heart to pump harder against increased resistance to blood flow.
-Eventually, the heart will fail.
+The physical presence of the heartworms irritates the vessel and heart walls, and, depending on the number present, occludes vessels, causing the heart to pump harder against increased resistance to blood flow.
+Eventually, this will cause the heart will fail.
 Additionally, heartworms can damage the lungs of an animal afflicted with them.
 This damage often comes in the form of inflammation of the lung tissue, known as pneumonitis.
 This inflammation impairs both the dog’s ability to breathe and to exchange oxygen into the blood.
 Both heart failure and pneumonitis can cause the dog to cough.